Huacachino Oasis in the Desert of Puno with green mud

 Far too steep for us to stand – these were for the belly.

 The ride this time was pretty crazy.
-My son was enjoying screaming, and smiling at the same time.
+My son was enjoying screaming and smiling at the same time.
 He absolutely loved it.
 But it was getting cold, and the sun was about to set.

 We just missed the sunset, but that was OK, we had time for more running and playing in the soft sand.

-At the end, the buggies all lined up and took off racing down the last hill.
+In the end, the buggies all lined up and took off racing down the last hill.

 It was fabulous fun, and we had a great time!

 Next day we were having an early lunch and met a family from Australia (with a Peruvian dad).